grammarly/rocker-compose/README.md

 This is a tradeoff because you have to expose a known port to a host network.
 Ports may clash, you don't have full isolation here and benefit from random port mapping.
 In every particular situation you have to balance between loose coupling and isolation.

 ### Network share
-In case you have containers A and B from example above in the same manifest, you can do loose coupling without exposing any global ports to a host network.
+In case you have containers A and B from the example above in the same manifest, you can do loose coupling without exposing any global ports to a host network.
 The trick is to use `net: container:<id|name>` feature:

 ```yaml
 namespace: myapp